dcostiuc/land-of-etheria-rpg/README.md

 * A `Rarity` system
 * An `Effects` system

-### Things that weren't done at the time of development that should be:
+### Things that weren't done at the time of development that should've been:
 * Code modularization (splitting out game code into logical folders & files)
 * Better documentation
 * Trying out some design patterns